Applied Mathematics, PhD

 -

 Students must complete 40 semester hours of non-thesis course work at the graduate level (up to 30 hours of this course work may be transferred in, including courses taken as part of a master's degree).
 In addition, 30 hours of dissertation credit must be taken.
-One readings course (one semester hour each) is required as part of the formal course work.
-Students must also satisfy a breadth requirement by completing a total of six graduate math courses from among several areas of mathematics, with no more than three of these courses from any one area.
+One readings course (one semester hour) is required as part of the formal course work.

 - The preliminary examinations are designed to determine that students who intend to pursue the PhD program are qualified to do so.
-These four-hour written examinations are in the areas of applied analysis and applied linear algebra.
-Students must pass these exams by the start of their fourth semester.
+These three examinations must be completed in three of seven introductory graduate classes.
+Students must pass two of these exams by the start of their fourth semester, and the third by the start of the fifth semester.

 - Six semesters of full-time scholarly work are required, as specified in the Graduate Education Policies and Procedures.
 All students are strongly advised to spend at least one year doing full-time course work or research with no outside employment.